AlvaRobert/KP.AdvancedCplusplus/index.md

 friend Vector3d CrossProduct(const Vector3d& left, const Vector3d& right);
 ```

-* Overloading an operator should always be implementet as native as possible, therefore when adding fractions there should be a fraction returned and not an int
+* Overloading an operator should always be implemented as native as possible, therefore when adding fractions there should be a fraction returned and not an int

 ```c++
 // Bad: